snadim02/snadim02.github.io/_posts/2024-05-05-cutlerybox.md

 * First, I made a free account on [TinkerCad](https://www.tinkercad.com/).
 It turns out that my 8- and 11-year-old nieces already use this program in their middle school engineering classes!
 That gave me (and probably should give you) the confidence to try it out...
 * I spent about 20 minutes working my way through their free tutorials.
-* In <1 hour, I designed two different types of bin inserts: one for the 4 boxes in the corners of the bins, and one for the middle 2 boxes (that wouldn't block the handle insert).
+* In <1 hour, I designed two different types of bin inserts: one for the 4 boxes in the corners of the bins, and one for the middle 2 boxes (that wouldn't block the handle cutout).

 ![Fireplace](../assets/img/cutlerybox04.jpg){: .mx-auto.d-block :}